-- Buildings constructed within the campus core will be connected to the existing campus utility tunnel as determined by UH Utility Services and will receive chilled water and steam from the Central Plant. - 2.
+- 1. Buildings constructed within the campus core will be connected to the existing campus utility tunnel as determined by UH Utility Services and will receive chilled water and steam from the Central Plant. - 2.
 Chilled water is supplied to building at 45 deg F. - 3.
 Steam is supplied at 75 psig saturated. - 4.
 Condensate return units are required to pump building condensate back to the Central Plant.
-The utility tunnel condensate return header pressure is about 80 psig.

-- 5. Buildings having their own AC compressor units will be designed for 45 deg F chilled water supply temperature if eventual tie in to the Central Plant is planned. - 6.
+The utility tunnel condensate return header pressure is about 80 psig. - 5.
+Buildings having their own AC compressor units will be designed for 45 deg F chilled water supply temperature if eventual tie in to the Central Plant is planned. - 6.
 Natural gas fired boilers installed on the UH campus that are rated at 2MM BTU maximum heat input and less; must comply with the requirements of 30 TAC 117 475 (controlling NOx emissions at a minor source in Harris County).
-Acceptable emission levels vary with the hp rating. - 7.
+Acceptable emission levels vary with the hp rating.
+Note that the TDLR Texas Boiler Law issued changes effective June 15, 2015.
+Where the new requirements conflict with this narrative the new requirements shall take precedence. - 7.
 Any new steam boiler shall be the hi-efficiency, lo-NOx type (7 ppm max during startup testing), complete with flue gas heat recovery. - 8.
 For boilers greater than 2 MM BTU pre-approval is required by the Environmental Health & Safety Department.
 These boilers must be equipped with NOx emission control devices.
 NOx control is defined as flue gas emissions not to exceed 30 ppm by volume at 3% oxygen, dry basis.
 Additional requirements include a fuel feed meter and boiler combustion shall be controlled with oxygen, CO or fuel trim.